 What Are The Goals Of Contingency Management?

 Contingency management has several goals, including helping patients to form a positive connection between recovery and rewards.
 When you are not in active addiction, the many benefits of recovery may seem obvious.
-But for those who are currently stuck in the cycle of substance abuse, the benefits need to be tangible and immediate.
+But for those who are currently stuck in the cycle of substance use, the benefits need to be tangible and immediate.

 Many people end up in rehab after a severe consequence, such as an arrest or the looming possibility of jail time.
 With CM, patients are encouraged to reframe their idea of sobriety into something that could benefit them personally (instead of just keeping them out of trouble).